Your Planning Guide to 2025 Taxes

 Estate Taxes and Gifting

-The gift tax annual exclusion is increasing from $18,000 to $19,000 for 2025 – the fourth consecutive year the gift limit has increased.
+The gift tax annual exclusion has increased from $18,000 to $19,000 for 2025 – the fourth consecutive year the gift limit has increased.
 Individuals can gift up to this amount to any number of individuals in 2025 without incurring gift tax or using any of the taxpayer’s lifetime exemption.
 Married couples can each use this exemption, allowing them to gift up to $38,000 annually to each recipient in 2025.

 In addition, the lifetime exemption amount increased $380,000 per person, up to $13.99 million per individual.
 This increase means that a married couple can shield a total of $27.98 million from federal estate or gift tax.
 Those individuals who used their full exemption in recent years will now be able to make an additional tax-free gift to family members or others.